sylhare/sylhare.github.io/_posts/2015-02-08-Linux-Command-Line-101.md

 	locate file

-Search non case sensitive file name location, i for the non sensitive case, c to count the number of results
+Search non case-sensitive file name location, i for the non-sensitive case, c to count the number of results

 	locate -ic file